GuideNepalKathmanduTransportPersonal Finance

 • You want the Saturday-morning Bhaktapur–Nagarkot freedom

-• You have a covered parking spot at home
+• You have covered parking at home

 Stay on Pathao/InDrive bike when: